Sojourner (rover): Mission

-Sojourner was an experimental vehicle whose main mission was to test in the Martian environment technical solutions that were developed by engineers of the NASA research laboratories.
+Sojourner was an experimental vehicle whose main mission was to test in the Martian environment technical solutions that were developed by engineers from different NASA research laboratories.
 It was necessary to verify whether the design strategy followed had resulted in the construction of a vehicle suitable for the environment it would encounter, despite the limited knowledge of it.
 Careful analysis of the operations on Mars would make it possible to develop solutions to critical problems identified and to introduce improvements for subsequent planetary exploration missions.
 One of the mission's main aims was to prove the "faster, better, cheaper" approach embraced by the NASA administration.
 Development took three years and cost under $150 million for the lander, and $25 million for the rover; development was faster and less costly than all previous missions.

 These objectives required careful selection of the landing site to balance the technical requests with the scientific ones.
 A large plain was needed for the probe to land and rocky terrain to verify the rover's systems.
 The choice fell on Ares Vallis in Chryse Planitia, which is characterized by alluvial-looking rock formations.
 Scholars believed the analysis of the rocks, which lie in what appears to be the outlet of a huge drainage channel, could have confirmed the past presence of liquid water on the surface of Mars and provide details of the surrounding areas, from which the rocks were eroded.